ooni/spec/nettests/ts-036-browser_web.md

 Firefox users should be asked, if they have strict enhanced tracking protection enabled, to add a whitelist rule for the website hosting the experiment, however this is not a guarantee that they will run the test with it on.
-If a site is deemed inaccessible as a result of specific settings the user has in their browser, the `load_time_ms` will generally be < `10`.
+If a site is deemed inaccessible as a result of specific settings the user has in their browser, the `load_time_ms` will generally be significantly lower than a truly blocked website.
 When interpreting the data this should be taken into account.

 # Expected output